islamazhar/aby3/README.md

 enhancements added.
 - `swish` activation function
 - support for 32 bit representation for fixed point.
-- updating the neural network pred code.
+- Changes to Neural network pred code.
+  - Updating legacy code.
+  - Adding convolution

 Some of the changes are breaking.
 Hence the need for a seperate repository.